kannankvs/kvskSONiC/doc/SAI_1.6.3_ReleaseNotes-updated.md

 As of SAI version 1.5 the “tunnel” has a p2mp connotation.
 It holds the VTEP SIP whereas there is no DIP.
 The DIP is specified as part of the FDB entry or as part of Next Hop entry.As part of this change DIP is added to the sai_tunnel_attr_t structure as an optional parameter.
 Added SAI_TUNNEL_PEER_MODE_P2P, SAI_TUNNEL_PEER_MODE_P2MP in enum sai_tunnel_decap_ecn_mode_t and SAI_TUNNEL_ATTR_PEER_MODE and SAI_TUNNEL_ATTR_ENCAP_DST_IP in enum sai_tunnel_attr_t in saitunnel.h file.

-The PR related to this feature is available at [1025](https://github.com/opencomputeproject/SAI/pull/1025)
+The PR related to this feature is available at [1025](https://github.com/opencomputeproject/SAI/pull/1025) and for more details refer [document](https://github.com/bandaru-viswanath/SAI/blob/f2037471c44be2982a5e762dc581d60e802b16dd/doc/tunnel/SAI-Proposal-ImprovedP2PTunnels.md)

 ### Enable/Disable decrement ttl support for port, rif and nexthop
 This is to add attributes to port, RIF, nexthop and to ACL to support enabling and disabling ttl decrement to provide more granularity.
 Added SAI_NEXT_HOP_ATTR_DECREMENT_TTL in enum  sai_next_hop_attr_t and SAI_PORT_ATTR_DECREMENT_TTL in enum sai_port_attr_t and SAI_ROUTER_INTERFACE_ATTR_DECREMENT_TTL in enum sai_router_interface_attr_t in sairouterinterface.h file.

 The PR related to this feature is available at [1050](https://github.com/opencomputeproject/SAI/pull/1050)

 ### Add queue index to hostif packet attribute
 This PR is to add an attribute to sai_hostif_packet_attr_t to set the egress queue index for callbacks and when the tx mode is set to TX_BYPASS.